nvda-es/devguides_translation/original_docs/GitHubActions.md

 3. In the same folder, paste this [requirements.txt file](https://raw.githubusercontent.com/nvaccess/nvda/master/tests/lint/lintInstall/requirements.txt)

+4. In the same folder, create a file named `changelog.md`.
+This file should be empty or include changes for the current release.

-4. Under the root folder of the add-on repository, create a `.github/workflows` subdirectory.
+5. Under the root folder of the add-on repository, create a `.github/workflows` subdirectory.

-5. Inside the `repositoryRootFolder/.github/workflows` subfolder, you can include GitHub workflow files (.yml or .yaml).
+6. Inside the `repositoryRootFolder/.github/workflows` subfolder, you can include GitHub workflow files (.yml or .yaml).
 Feel free to use, for example, workflows available at <https://github.com/nvdaes/clipContentsDesigner/tree/master/.github/workflows>

 Here is info about [managing workflow runs](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs).